Course: Principles of Combat Wound Care

 Course content

 Triage.
 Asphyxia.
 Types of wounds, wound treatment, stopping bleeding.
 Chest trauma.
 Abdominal trauma.
 Vascular trauma.
-Head and neck trauma.
-Skeletal trauma.
+Head, neck and skeletal trauma.
+Biological weapons injuries.
 Multiple trauma - definition, trauma team organization.
 Shocks and infusion therapies.
-Airway management.
-Providing respiration.
-Providing circulation.
 Airway management.
 Providing respiration.
 Providing circulation.

 Learning activities and teaching methods